There seems to be something called a Linux Credit Card that allows you to support Linux just by using it

 What's so great about it?

-First, you need to apply for a Linux Credit Card.
+First, you create a Linux Credit Card.

 So the more you use it, the more you donate to the Linux Foundation